 Mautner D, Gross K, Brenner J, Hurley K, Troy B, Zimmerman A, LaNoue M. HealthCare Super Utilizers: Psychosocial Predictors and Longitudinal Outcomes After Care Management.
 Society of Teachers of Family Medicine Annual Spring Conference, Baltimore, MD, May 2013.

 Reitz J, Sarfaty M, Diamond J, Salzman B, Brisbon N, Diaz V. DISH: Evaluation of a diabetes group visit program.
 American Public Health Association Annual Meeting.
 October 31, 2012.
 San Francisco, California.

 Verma M, Sarfaty M, Simmons R, Crawford A. Knowledge and perceived barriers about Diabetic retinopathy and Dilated eye exam among patients with diabetes in an urban academic environment.
 American Public Health Association Annual Meeting.
 November 1, 2011.
 Washington, DC.

 Verma M Sarfaty M, Simmons R, Crawford, AG.Knowledge and Perceived barriers about Diabetic Retinopathy and Dilated eye exam in patients with Diabetes (2011).
-School of Population Health Lectures, Presentations, Workshops.
+College of Population Health Lectures, Presentations, Workshops.
 Paper 13.http://jdc.jefferson.edu/hplectures/13

 Reitz J, Diamond JJ, Salzman B, Brisbon N, Bonat J, Sarfaty M, Diaz V, Hilbert K. Intermediate Outcomes of Diabetes Group Visit Program in the Jefferson Family Medicine Associates (JFMA) Practice.
 Society of Teachers of Family Medicine Practice Annual Spring Conference.
 April 27-May 1, 2011.
 New Orleans, LA.